arcaneframework/framework/README.md

 Useful CMake options:

 - ALIEN_FRAMEWORK_EXTERNAL, compile each subproject separately, OFF by default
-- ALIEN_PLUGIN_GINKGO, whether [Ginkgo] plugin is compiled, OFF by default
+- ALIEN_PLUGIN_GINKGO, whether [Ginkgo][ginkgo] plugin is compiled, OFF by
+  default
-- ALIEN_PLUGIN_HYPRE, whether [hypre] plugin is compiled, OFF by default
+- ALIEN_PLUGIN_HYPRE, whether [hypre][] plugin is compiled, OFF by default
-- ALIEN_PLUGIN_TRILINOS, whether [Trilinos] plugin is compiled, OFF by default
+- ALIEN_PLUGIN_TRILINOS, whether [Trilinos][trilinos] plugin is compiled, OFF by
+  default
 - ALIEN_USE_HDF5, whether HDF5 support is enabled, OFF by default.

 We can mention also other generic CMake options :

 - CMAKE_EXE_LINKER_FLAGS="-Wl,--no-as-needed", useful on debian based linux distribution (like ubuntu), as without linker drops libraries that are not explicitly referenced, breaking our plugin interface.
 - CMAKE_VERBOSE_MAKEFILE=ON

 ## Requirements